|Charges, Reservations and Refunds||Part-Time Students|

 Students are required to live in University-approved housing (residence halls or Greek chapter houses) for four semesters.
 The following charges apply for students living in residence halls:

 |Standard multiple occupancy||Base||$TBD|

 |Harriett triple occupancy||Base + $TBD||$TBD|

 |Designated single||Base + $TBD||$TBD|

 Please consult the University Catalog for a more detailed breakdown of charges for each semester.

 Housing information is sent to incoming first-year students beginning in January, 2012.
 Incoming students must complete the Residence Hall Housing Contract prior to June 1, 2012.
 All housing assignments are made chronologically by admission contract date.
 Residence Hall Housing Contracts completed after July 1, 2012 will be prioritized by date of receipt.
 Roommate requests must be made mutually and listed on the online Residence Hall Housing Contract.
 Confirmation of assignments and roommates will be emailed to incoming first-year students on or before July 15, 2012.
 Confirmation of assignments and roommates will be mailed to incoming transfer students on or before August 1, 2012.

 Information regarding the housing selection and lottery process for the upcoming year is sent to returning students in mid January.
 Returning students must complete the Residence Hall Housing Contract online by March 1, 2012 to receive a lottery number and be eligible to participate in the housing lottery process.

 Students not planning to return to University housing for the Fall semester must complete an online request prior to March 1, 2012.
 There is a $200 charge attached to student accounts in the Business Office for room reservations canceled after April 1, 2012.
-Returning students not pre-enrolled for classes by July 1, 2012 forfeit their room reservations on that date.
+Returning students not pre-enrolled by July 1, 2012 forfeit their room reservations on that date.

 Spring 2013, Returning students